Identification and acceptation of macroscopic magnetism energy levels results in better understanding of the linkages between the traditional theory with quantum electrodynamics and revelation of the limited validity of the Faraday's Law: Introduction

 \section{Introduction}

-2015 was the year of the 150th anniversary of the genesis of classical Maxwell equations.
-We therefore decided continually step by step to confront academic public with the results of our research and analysis.
-Nowadays we have come to the strong believe that it is necessary to acquaint wider professional community with negative results of the experiment carried out on superconductor shielded PHG and familiarize with the design of concept that can explain this negative result.
-Our view and results point out contradiction in the physical essence of so-called Faraday's Law describing emergence of electromotive force (EMF) as consequence of the time change of the magnetic flux.
-The result also shows that the relativistic explanation of Faraday generator can only be modern, but not physically relevant.
-We show that Faraday's paradox \cite{wiki} has a dual explanation: Traditional, using the continuity equation, which can be experimentally proven for the flow magnetic field, and unconventional explanation, which shows that the validity of the continuity equation \cite{kvas} is a weak condition for the formation of the magnetic induction, because it does not explain the non-functionality of shielded PHG.
-In this work, we do not come out from hypothetical considerations.
-We’ll exclusively follow the result of the experiment and, on the example of induction, analytically suggest second theory based on more complex interaction between a wire and a field.
+2015 was the year of the 150th anniversary of the genesis of classic Maxwell equations.
+We therefore decided to confront the academic public with the results of our research and analysis.
+We have reached conclusion that it is necessary to acquaint the wider professional community with the negative results of the experiment carried out on a superconductor shielded PHG and to familiarise them with the design of a concept that can explain this negative result.
+The results point to a contradiction of the physical nature of what is called Faraday’s Law, describing the formation of electromotive voltage (EMF) as the unconditional consequence of the time change of magnetic flux.
+The result shows that Faraday's Law is conceived too generally and, on the other hand, the properties of the vector of magnetic induction $\vec B$ are too special.
+Faraday's Law is not able to explain the non-functioning of a shielded PHG; it represents a weak condition for the creation of electromagnetic induction.
+In this article, we analytically propose a dual theory, based on a more complex interaction of the conductor with the magnetic field.
+We remove the myth of modern electrodynamics that the solving of Faraday’s homopolar generator, (FHG), could exist independently of brushes and electronic elements using a homogenised magnetic field.